nektro/mlog/README.md

-# journal
+# mlog - Meghan's Log
 ![loc](https://sloc.xyz/github/nektro/mlog)

-The source for my blog which can be viewed in its prod version at https://mlog.nektro.net.
+The source for my blog which can be viewed in its prod version here: https://mlog.nektro.net.